Music

 I went to the river to beat the heat

-I plucked up my courage and I dove,
+Plucked up my courage and I dove;

-Made a beeline for the potbellied stove!
+And made a beeline for the potbellied stove!

 CHORUS:

-I got those shaky, shivery,
+I had those shaky, shivery, quakey, quivery,

-New Church Assembly Blues.
+All-over-trembly, New Church Assembly Blues.

 The cold settled in as the sun went down,